 While the TASER training options are drop-in replacements for duty TASERs, the OC training device is different.
 Instead, this device is a separate tool created by VirTra.
 While it is not a drop-in replacement, the accessory is still placed in a SABRE® MK3 OC canister, with proper activation button pressure and proper weight for maximum realism while mitigating training scars.
 Similar to TASERs, on-screen subjects react accordingly when hit with OC spray.

 VirTra offers a variety of other less lethal training accessories to maximize training sessions, including impact munitions and 12g, 37mm and 40mm.
-For more information about each accessory, please contact a VirTra representative.
+For more information about our law enforcement accessories, please contact a VirTra representative.

 Recently Published